Linux history Command with Examples

 !sudo

-Using this method can cause problems if the shell runs an unexpected command, especially when searching for a command that starts with sudo.
-As a precaution, adding the :p argument displays the command without running it, allowing you to review the command and decide if you want to execute it.
+Using this method causes problems if the shell runs an unexpected command, especially when searching for a command that starts with sudo.
+As a precaution, add the :p argument to display the command without running it, allowing you to review the command and decide if you want to execute it.

 !sudo:p

-To search for a command that contains a string, but may not start with it, add a question mark next to the exclamation point.
-For instance, to reuse the last command that contains echo:
+To search for a command that contains a string but doesn't start with it, add a question mark next to the exclamation point.
+For instance, to reuse the last command that contains ls, enter:

-In the example above, the shell reuses the last command that contains the echo string even though the command starts with sudo.
+In the example above, the shell reuses the last command that contains the ls string, even though the command starts with sudo.

 Change the Executed Command